 Microencapsulation is the way toward encompassing or wrapping one substance inside another substance on a little scale, yielding capsules going from short of what one micron to a few hundred microns in size.
-The encapsulation proficiency of the microparticles or microcapsule relies on various factors like concentration of the polymer, solubility of polymer in solvent, rate of solvent removal, solubility of organic solvent in water and so forth.
+The encapsulation proficiency of the microparticles or microcapsule relies on various factors like the concentration of the polymer, the solubility of the polymer in a solvent, the rate of solvent removal, the solubility of organic solvent in water and so forth.
 Microencapsulation techniques are partitioned into two fundamental groups, which are chemical and physical.
 Microencapsulation innovation is important to an extensive variety of industries, including pharmaceutical, food, biotechnological, agricultural, cosmetic and different industries.
-This is a review of microencapsulation and materials associated with it, morphology of microcapsules, reasons for microencapsulation, microencapsulation methods, and application fields, with unique accentuation on microencapsulated additives in building development materials.
+This is a review of microencapsulation and materials associated with it, the morphology of microcapsules, reasons for microencapsulation, microencapsulation methods, and application fields, with unique accentuation on microencapsulated additives in building development materials.

-Microencapsulation is defined as the application of a thin polymeric coating to individual core materials (tiny particles or droplets of liquids and dispersions) that have an arbitrary particle size range from 5-5000 μm to give small capsules with many useful properties Capsule size greater than 1000 micrometer (1mm) are called macrocapsule and which are smaller than 1 micrometer are called nanocapsule (Das et al., 2011).
+Microencapsulation is defined as the application of a thin polymeric coating to individual core materials (tiny particles or droplets of liquids and dispersions) that have an arbitrary particle size range from 5-5000 μm to give small capsules with many useful properties Capsule size greater than 1000 micrometer (1mm) are called microcapsule and which are smaller than 1 micrometer are called nanocapsule (Das et al., 2011).

 The definition has been further elaborated and includes more foods.
 Each class of food ingredient has been encapsulated; flavors are the most common.
 The method of microencapsulation depends on the physical and chemical properties of the material to be encapsulated (Sri et al, 2012).

 The encapsulated particles produce their required effect when their core material is free.
 There are four typical procedures by which the core material is free from a microcapsule: